-Website surveys allow you to ask your visitors questions and collect their feedback.
+Website surveys are a popular method of collecting feedback that allows you to ask your visitors questions and collect their feedback.
 The key to a successful survey is asking the right questions in the right moment – then visitors are more likely to participate and share their thoughts.
 If you don’t know what question to ask, take a look at this list of 20 website survey questions which are the most popular with Survicate users.

 The first impression matters.
 A website of a bank should be trustworthy.
 A website of a fashion ecommerce should look glamorous.
 Visitors should clearly see what the website is about and what they can do.